 - Security: Isolates network segments to reduce vulnerabilities.

-- Management: Simplifies network administration and troubleshooting.
+- Management: Simplifies troubleshooting and monitoring.

 Subnetting vs. VLSM